ricardorauber/RestService/README.md

 let service = RestService(host: "api.github.com", retryAttempts: 2, retryDelay: 1)
 ```

+`RestService` will retry the requests automatically when it could not make a request or if the response's status code is greater or equal to 400.

 ### Handling the Task's Progress

 A cool thing is that with `RestService` you can handle the progress of any kind of task (not just JSON), so you could update the UI, for instance: